trhacknon/trhacknon.github.io/_posts/2020-4-15-Dynamic-Invoke.md

 ### Example - Syscall Execution

 Speaking of... lets show how to directly execute syscalls.
 We use `GetSyscallStub` to ~steal~ borrow the machine code of the syscall wrapper within `ntdll.dll` for `NtOpenProcess`.
+This ensures that we don't have to maintain a library of syscall IDs, since the appropriate ID will be embedded in the copy of `ntdll.dll` that resides on the local system.
 Then, we execute the resulting machine code using a delegate representing `NtOpenProcess`.
 Incidentally, because we are using a delegate to execute raw machine code, this also demonstrates how you could execute shellcode in the current process while passing in parameters and getting a return value.

 Note: Syscall execution does not currently work in WOW64 processes.
 Please see the note at the bottom of this post for details.